VirtualARC

 Alex Glancy specializes in transactional business law, including corporate, securities and intellectual property law, with a mission-driven approach.
 Her clients include startups, impact investment funds, creatives, cooperatives and nonprofits.

 Alex is a partner and founding attorney at her firm based in Los Angeles.
 Core principles of their practice include serving as a community resource and building sustainable relationships.
-To expand access to legal information for creatives, Alex has collaborated with The Artist’s Contract, Sustainable Economies Law Center (SELC), and the Center for Cultural Innovation (CCI).
-She has presented at CalArts, Otis College of Art and Design, CCI, UCLA, and the California Center for Cooperative Development.
+To expand access to legal information for creatives, Alex has collaborated with The Artist’s Contract, Sustainable Economies Law Center and the Center for Cultural Innovation.
+She has presented at CalArts, Otis College of Art and Design, CCI, UCLA and the California Center for Cooperative Development.

 Click here to learn more